 Traffic growth, and the operational demand it generates, is not equally distributed across the network.
-Several sectors see double digit traffic growth at peak times - and some sectors prior to COVID 19 were operating at capacity.
+Several sectors see double digit traffic growth at peak times.
 As sectors reach full capacity, we may be able to open additional sectors, with a corresponding requirement for a full complement of controllers.
-In some cases however, increasing capacity requires airspace change.
+In some cases, however, increasing capacity requires airspace change.
 The relationship between traffic and delay is not linear.
 If there are insufficient ATCOs available to service the operational demand, there is a risk that even small levels of traffic growth may result in much greater increases in delay.